Apr 4, 2025 | Read time 4 min

 You get Eros – a delightfully unhelpful chatbot, with a knack for disastrous matchmaking and over-the-top romantic advice.

-In this post, I’ll walk you through how we brought Eros to life faster than a whirlwind romance – and, more importantly, how Speechmatics' unique approach to voice tech makes it possible for anyone (including you) to build conversational AI.
+In this post, I’ll walk you through how we brought Eros to life faster than a whirlwind romance – and, more importantly, how Speechmatics' unique approach to voice tech makes it possible for anyone (including you) to build voice AI.

 Breaking it down into three components